 Shipley and his new team (Chambersburg) would go to the Seaboard League's championship game in 1972 and 1973, winning the latter.
 At the time, the Seaboard League would be the second-highest ranked professional football league behind the NFL.
 The league folded after the 1974 season with the founding of the World Football League, which deprived them of talent.

-The Falcons would rejoin the Intersate Football League and fly on into the future with great coaches such as former player Tom Kent and Shipley’s one time player/coaching assistant Bing Keeney who coached the team to three straight championships from 1987-89.
+The Falcons would rejoin the Intersate Football League and fly on into the future with great coaches such as former player Tom Kent and Shipley’s one time player/coaching assistant Bing Keeney, who would later coach the team to three straight championships from 1987-89.
 Shipley even came back to the Falcons for head coaching and assistant coaching stints along the way.
 The team eventually disbanded in 1992 due to financial reasons.

 As for Dick Shipley, his name will be forever synonymous with Frederick football and the Frederick Falcons.
 He was inducted into the Alvin J. Quinn Hall of Fame in 1979.

-His last football assignment came with announcing high school football games as a color commentator with WFMD.
-Shipley’s final broadcast featured coverage of a state championship loss by his high school alma-mater Frederick High School.
-This took place at the University of Maryland, his collegiate alma-mater.
+Coach Shipley's last football assignment came with announcing high school games as a color commentator with WFMD.
+Shipley’s final broadcast featured coverage of a state championship loss by his high school alma-mater, Frederick High School.
+This event was fittingly played at the University of Maryland, his collegiate alma-mater.

-Just two days later, December 2, 1985, Shipley was engaged in an annual hunting trip to Sterling Run, PA with friend Elgin Etchison.
-This is located near Emporium in the north central part of the state.
+Just two days later on December 2nd, 1985, Dick Shipley was taking part in an annual hunting trip to Sterling Run, PA with friend Elgin Etchison.
+Sterling Run is located near Emporium in the north central part of the state.
 As the story goes, Etchison was on one hill talking with his son, when he turned to spot Shipley’s progress in traversing another nearby hill with an extremely steep grade.
 Etchison waved to Shipley, and he (Shipley) returned the favor, but then collapsed.
-Etchison rushed to his aid, performing CPR for 15-20 minutes on his friend before leaving to seek help from the closest house, about a half-mile away.
+Etchison rushed to his friend's aid, performing CPR for 15-20 minutes before leaving to seek help from the closest house, about a half-mile away.

 Dick Shipley was gone at the age of 52.
 His death made front page news here in Frederick the next day.

-It’s interesting here to tell a story that occurred a couple weeks ago to me.
-I saw what I thought could be an eagle flying over the cemetery’s western section.
-I was soon corrected that it wasn’t an eagle, but instead, you guessed it, a falcon.
-Perhaps it was simply paying respects to the old football coach, whose name will ever be synonymous with the bold and brash bird of prey.
+It’s fitting here to share a story that occurred a couple weeks ago to me.
+I was taking a few pictures of Coach Shipley's grave marker.
+I looked up and saw what I thought could be an eagle flying over the cemetery’s western section.
+I was soon corrected by a co-worker that it wasn’t an eagle, but something else instead.
+Yes, you guessed it, the winged creature was a falcon.
+Perhaps it was simply just paying respects to the old gridiron coach, whose name will ever be synonymous with the bold and brash bird of prey, and more so, Frederick County football.